 She served as interim dean of the college during the 2007-08 academic year.
 Prior to that, she held the position of Associate Dean for Academic Programs responsible for student services and advising, international activities, outreach, teacher education and accreditation.
-Wiseman is also a professor in the Teaching, Learning, Policy and Leadership Department.
+Wiseman is also a professor in the Teaching and Learning, Policy and Leadership Department. .

 Before joining the University of Maryland in 2001, she held various leadership positions at Northern Illinois University and Texas A&M University.
 At Maryland she served as a member of the University Committee on Diversity and was the College of Education's equity officer.
 She is a past chair of the President's Commission on Women's Issues, and served on the Vice President's Advisory Council for Curriculum and Courses and the University International Advisory Committee.
 Most recently she served on the Presidentís Commission on Athletics and served as the Chair for the Dean of the School of Public Health Search Committee.

 Wiseman is involved with a number of professional organizations and agencies at the state and national level.
-She serves on the board of directors of the Council of Academic Deans from Research Education Institutions (CADREI), the International Consortium on Teacher Education (ICTE), and APLUís Science Mathematics Teacher Initiative.
-She was appointed as a member of the NCATE Blue Ribbon Panel on Clinical Preparation and is the past chair of the board of directors for the American Association of Colleges of Teacher Education (AACTE) and has recently been appointed to NCATEís Commission on Standards and Performance Reporting (CAEP).
+She is currently serving as co-chair on the Learning and Education Academic Research Network (LEARN) and co-chair of the Association of American Universities (AAU).
+She is a member of the International Consortium on Teacher Education (ICTE), a foundation established to internationalize teacher education curricula.
+In the past, she served as a member of the National Council for Accreditation of Teacher Educationís (NCATE) Blue Ribbon Panel on Clinical Preparation and is the past chair of the board of directors for the American Association of Colleges of Teacher Education (AACTE).
+She also served on NCATEís Commission on Standards and Performance Reporting (CAEP) and was a member of the board of directors of the Council of Academic Deans from Research Education Institutions (CADREI)..

-Wiseman received her bachelor's degree in elementary education from Oklahoma State University, her master's degree in reading from Arkansas State University, and her doctorate in reading from the University of Missouri–Columbia.
+Wiseman received her bachelor's degree in elementary education from Oklahoma State University, her master's degree in reading from Arkansas State University, and her doctorate in reading from the University of MissouriĖColumbia.